 Data transfers from one hard drive to another used to be a difficult task.
 First, you’d have to find a way to connect the drives.
 Then the systems used to transfer the files were often difficult to use and very time-consuming.

-Although providing a way for another computer to download materials that you upload through email, file sharing sites or File Transfer Protocol (FTP) is still commonplace for data transfer in businesses today , there are several new methods that you can utilize to help you move data from one hard drive or computer to another.
+Providing a way for another computer to download materials through email, file-sharing sites, or File Transfer Protocol (FTP) is still commonplace for transferring business data.
+However, there are several other methods you can utilize to help you move data more efficiently.

 Email Attachments Make Small Data Transfers Easy

 If you’re not looking to transfer a large amount of data, simply attaching a document or file to an email is one of the best ways to transfer your files to another computer.

 This can be especially convenient if you just need to grab a file you forgot or transfer a document from one computer to another without having to go through a shared network.

 Virtually every email program has some sort of tracking feature that can notify you when the recipient of an email opens it or views an attachment.
 This ensures that the file reaches its intended recipient directly, and that access is limited to only that person.